 The Conversation – curated by professional editors, with content from university scholars to offer informed commentary and debate on the issues affecting our world, including culture, the environment, climate change and the Anthropocene.

 Creative Carbon Scotland – CCS is a charity that believes that the arts and culture have an essential role in achieving the transformational change to a sustainable future.
 They work with artists and individuals, cultural and sustainability organisations, funders and policymakers, connecting them to the change process and exploring how the cultural sector can contribute.

-Culture Unstained – is a research, engagement and campaigning organisation which aims to end fossil fuel sponsorship of culture.
+Culture Unstained – a research, engagement and campaigning organisation which aims to end fossil fuel sponsorship of culture.
 “We call on arts and cultural organisations to cut their ties to fossil fuels, with the aim of undermining the social legitimacy that the industry gains from these relationships.”

 D-Fuse – a London-based artist collective who work across a range of media, encompassing installations, film, experimental documentary, photography, live cinema performances and architectural projects, to address social and environmental themes and explore collaborative processes.